Ann McKim (clipper): Design

-Ann McKim was a Baltimore clipper, measuring 143 feet in length, making her "easily the largest merchantman of her day...and...by far the handsomest."
+Ann McKim measured 143 feet in length, making her "...and...by far the handsomest."
 William M. Williamson, a notable authority on sailing ships at the time, described her as "a thing of beauty."
-She had three sail yards and royal stunsails.
+She had three sky-sail yards and royal stunsails.
 Her square raking stern and the heavy after-drag were the common features of Baltimore clippers then.
 She was also distinguished by her long, easy waterlines with low freeboard and a V-shaped hull.
 Her length-to-width ratio of over 5:1 corresponded to an extreme clipper.
 The bow was round in contrast with the sharp bows of the later clippers.
 Her bow was decorated with a figurehead in a shape of a woman.
 She had sloping keel—another feature that was not present in true clippers.
 The frame was made of live oak.
 The hull was covered with imported red copper, adding $9,000 to her total cost.
 (The use of copper was probably related to the fact that Isaac McKim Isaac owned a copper rolling and refining mill.)
 The decks were of teak and her rails, hatch coamings, and skylights were finished with Spanish mahogany.
 The finest materials used in her construction were personally selected by Captain James Curtis.
 She also had twelve brass guns mounted on her together with brass capstan heads and bells.
 The figurehead was design after the wife of the owner, Mrs. Ann McKim.

-The total amount paid by Isaac McKim for the Ann McKim was reported as $50,000, which is probably an exaggeration given the compassion with the similar ships built at the time.
+The total amount paid by Isaac McKim for the Ann McKim was reported as $50,000.
 Kennard & Williamson sent thirty one bill to Isaac McKim, amounting $11,981.66, which could be all related to Ann McKim.